Mourinho slams 'lazy' Tottenham players and questions mentality after Everton defeat | Goal.com

 Mourinho slams 'lazy' Tottenham players and questions mentality after Everton defeat

-Jose Mourinho believes his Tottenham players were "lazy" during a disappointing 1-0 loss to Everton to start to the Premier League season.
+Jose Mourinho believes his Tottenham players were guilty of being "lazy" during a disappointing 1-0 loss to Everton to start the Premier League season.

 Dominic Calvert-Lewin scored the only goal of the afternoon in north London, nodding home Lucas Digne's free-kick to seal the win for the visitors.